ReScience/ten-years/author-guidelines.md

 - How close were the results you got to the originally published ones?
 Include the replicated data table and figure, as we do in other ReScience articles.

-If you had to make any modifications to the software or to the instructions that were supplied with it, try to describe which competence someone else that you would have to have in order to do the same work.
+If you had to make any modifications to the software or to the instructions that were supplied with it, try to describe which competence another researcher would need in order to do the same work.
 Would a general familiarity with your programming language and environment have been sufficient?

 ## Software